apache/nuttx-apps/examples/README.txt

   CONFIG_NET                        - Defined for general network support CONFIG_NET_TCP                    - Defined for TCP/IP support
-  CONFIG_NSOCKET_DESCRIPTORS        - Defined to be greater than 0
   CONFIG_NET_TCP_READAHEAD          - Defined
   CONFIG_NET_NTCP_READAHEAD_BUFFERS - Defined to be greater than zero